 - Charging more than once for the same goods or service (“double billing”)

-- Upcoding employee work – billing for a physician’s time when the work was actually performed by a nurse or other employee
+- Upcoding employee work – billing for a physician’s time when the work was performed by a nurse or other employee

 - Forging physician signatures when such signatures are required for reimbursement from Medicare or Medicaid